anzonathan/C/README.md

 15. 'beep.c' code that beeps
 16. 'minutes.c' converts minutes into days, hours, and seconds
 17. 'reverse.c' a reverse string funciton
+18. 'Electric Bill.c' a program to calculate your electricity bill
+19. 'Functions.c' a program with examples of c functions